Luis20matias/stack_iceberg_k8s/infra/terraform/gitops/argocd/readme.md

 kubectl port-forward svc/argocd-server -n gitops 8080:443

 # Update the password and enable use argo in your terminal (password is the second command from the list on the top)
-argocd login "localhost:8080" --username admin --password "afElsutmZYEvo75R" --insecure
+argocd login "localhost:8080" --username admin --password "ufeGCuyoNNTSYTQQ" --insecure

 # Create argo cluster
 argocd cluster add "ice-inno"